Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

                     .create();
 ```

-Most fluent conversations you have with the API starts with selecting the appropriate resource collection for the Azure resources you need to work with.

 ## Lists and iterations

-Every resource collection has a `list()` method to return every instance of that resource in your current subscription.
+Each resource collection has a `list()` method to return every instance of that resource in your current subscription.
 For example, `azure.sqlServers().list()` returns all SQL databases in the subscription.

 Use the `listByResourceGroup(String groupname)` method to scope the returned List to a specific [Azure resource group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#resource-groups).

-Iterate over the returned `PagedList` collection just as you would a normal `List`:
+Search and iterate over the returned `PagedList` collection just as you would a normal `List`:

 ```java
 PagedList<VirtualMachine> vms = azure.virtualMachines().list();